fandipranatajaya28/tokopedia-workshop-may-2023/zero-downtime-deployment/README.md

 # Zero Downtime Deployment

 Socketmaster is an application where we can put our apps as its process child.
-Basically it helps us reloading server without losing current and incoming connections.
+Basically it helps us reload the server without losing current and incoming connections.

 We will try to do simple service deployment while keeping our service alive (all the time) under Socketmaster.